 Shanna joined Linnaeus in 2013 after graduating with a bachelor of science in microbiology and genetics.
 "I finished Massey on Friday, came back home to Gisborne, and started at Riversun on Monday!"

 And she hasn't looked back.
-In past few years Shanna has leapt from graduate to researcher to lab manager.
+In past few years Shanna has leapt from graduate to researcher to deputy laboratory manager.

-Somewhere in her busy schedule she fits in her position as goalie for Ngatapa Women's Hockey team - her local club just down the road from the Rere farm where she grew up.
+Somewhere in her busy schedule she fits in her position as manager and goalie for Ngatapa Women's Hockey team - her local club just down the road from the Rere farm where she grew up.
+Added to that Shanna is this year competing in the 2017 Young Achiever competition and has been selected on the highly regarded 2017 Horticulture NZ Leadership programme.

 0800 254 662